agiacalone/cecs-378-reading-cryptography/README.md

 1. How many keys are required for two people to communicate via a symmetric cipher?

-2. What is a message authentication code?
+2. What is a message authentication code (MAC)?

 3. What are the principal ingredients of a public-key cryptosystem?